Parenting Time, Inc. Welcomes You

 Frequently Asked Questions & Answers

 Every family is different.
-The reasons for the referral, parental attitude and cooperation, and the age and background of your child(ren) will all influence your experience with our program.
-If you have questions about how your family's situation would be handeled by Parenting Time, Inc., please contact the facility.
-The following is general information that will hopefully give you a better understanding of Supervised Visitation and our program.
+The reasons for the referral, parental attitude and cooperation, and the age and background of your children will all influence your experience with our program.
+If you have questions about how your family's situation would be handled by Parenting Time, Inc., please contact us.
+The following is general information that will hopefully give you a better understanding of supervised visitation and our program.

 What is Supervised Visitation?

-Based on what is happening in the family, or to make sure that the child(ren) are safe and protected, a judge will sometimes decide that a third person should be present to observe the interaction between the ordered party and their child(ren).
-The observation of the interaction by a third party is called Supervised Visitation, and the person observing the interaction is often referred to as the Visitation Monitor.
-Supervised Visitation allows parents in high conflict or high risk situations access to their children in a safe and supervised environment.
+Based on what is happening in the family, or to make sure the children are safe and protected, a judge will sometimes decide a third person should be present to observe the interaction between the ordered party and their children.
+The observation of the interaction by a third party is called supervised visitation, and the person observing the interaction is often referred to as the Visitation Monitor or Professional Provider.
+Supervised visitation allows parents in high-conflict or high-risk situations, access to their children in a safe and supervised environment.

-During each visit at Parenting Time, Inc., a Visitation Monitor will quietly observe and take notes while the visiting party interacts with their child(ren) in a bright room filled with toys and games.
+During each visit at Parenting Time, Inc., a Visitation Monitor will quietly observe and take notes while the visiting party interacts with their children, in a vibrant room filled with toys and games.
 This is the visiting parent's "parenting time."
 The Visitation Monitor will not involve themselves in the visit unless there is a safety concern, a break of the agency's policies or family's court order.

 Why Use Professional Services?